pyhopper/pyhopper/docs/quickstart.rst

 .. note::

-    Setting :code:`quiet=False` (which is default) prints a progress bar during the search and a short summary at the end of the search.
+    Removing :code:`quiet=True` prints a progress bar during the search and a short summary at the end.

 -----------------------------